USC Trojans football: National championships

 USC has won 17 national championships from NCAA-designated major selectors.
-USC claims 11 national titles, including 7 from the major wire-service AP Poll and/or Coaches' Poll.
+USC claims 11 national championships, including 7 from the major wire-service: AP Poll and/or Coaches' Poll.

 Two of USC's championships, 1928 and 1939, are based on the Dickinson System, a formula devised by a University of Illinois professor that awarded national championships between 1926 and 1940.
 The Dickinson System is cited in the Official 2010 NCAA FBS Record Book as a legitimate national title selector.
 USC's claim is consistent with other FBS programs that won the Dickinson title.
 In 2004, USC recognized the 1939 squad as one of their national championship teams.
 The 2004 team was forced to vacate the final two games of its season, including the 2005 Orange Bowl due to NCAA sanctions incurred as a result of loss of institutional control, and namely, in connection with Reggie Bush.
 USC appealed the sanctions, delaying consideration of vacating USC's 2004 championship by the BCS.
 Ultimately, USC lost the appeals and forfeited the 2004 BCS championship.
 The AP did not vacate its 2004 championship, hence the Trojans retain a share of the national title.

 ^Claimed national championships - USC claims the 1928, 1931, 1932, 1939, 1962, 1967, 1972, 1974, 1978, 2003, and 2004 championships.

 † The FWAA stripped USC of its 2004 Grantland Rice Trophy and vacated the selection of its national champion for 2004.
 The BCS also vacated USC's participation in the 2005 Orange Bowl and USC's 2004 BCS National Championship, and the AFCA Coaches' Poll Trophy was returned.
 In addition to the Orange Bowl victory over Oklahoma, the 2004 regular season finale win against UCLA was also vacated, making the official record of 2004 USC Trojans 11-0.